Friday, December 18th, 2009 (updated 2 Jan ’10)

 One possible use is when deciding how to approach a catalog for ecommerce.
 Do you publish your product catalog as EE entries?
 Or as entries in your ecommerce package?
 Or both?
 This plugin could tip the balance towards keeping them in the ecommerce package only, as it enables EE to easily view, edit, create and delete them over there.

-External Entries costs $25 per EE installation and is free to try before you buy.
+External Entries is now free and released under the GPL license.
 It works in both EE v1.x and v2.x.